 Blind spot sensors or monitoring systems help avoid accidents by alerting the driver if there is an object in the blind spot.
 Some come with a camera so you can see the vehicle and have extra time to react.
-While most older cars don’t have this feature, you can buy them as separate units to add to your car.
+While most older models don’t have this car safety feature, you can buy them as separate units to add to your car.
 Blind spot sensors can also limit the amount you have to twist your neck and upper body around if you have issues with mobility in those areas.

 4. Lane Departure Warning